-- A) DHS shall use the following KPIs to evaluate Health Plan performance. - 1.
-Percent of standard prior authorization requests with no extension requiring greater than 14 calendar days for a decision - 2.
-Percent of expedited prior authorization requests with no extension requiring greater than 72 hours for a decision - 3.
-Median time from request to decision for standard prior authorization requests with no extension - 4.
-Median time from request to decision for expedited prior authorization requests with no exetension - 5.
-Prior Authorization Approval Rate per 100 member months - 6.
-Prior Authorization Denial Rate per 100 member months - 7.
-Prior Authorization Approval Rate per 100 prior authorizations requests - 8.
-Prior Authorization Denial Rate per 100 prior authorizations requests - 9.
-Percent of overturned prior authorization denials - 10.
-Health Plan does not revoke, limit, condition, or restrict coverage for authorized care provided within 45 business days from the date authorization was received for any services. - 11.
-Health Plan publicly discloses statistics regarding prior authorization approval and denial rates available online in a readily accessible format. - 12.
-Health Plan discloses electronically in a searchable format patient-specific prior authorization requirements for individual medical services
+- A) DHS shall use the following KPIs to evaluate Health Plan performance. - Percent of standard prior authorization requests with no extension requiring greater than 14 calendar days for a decision. - 2.
+Percent of expedited prior authorization requests with no extension requiring greater than 72 hours for a decision. - 3.
+Median time from request to decision for standard prior authorization requests with no extension. - 4.
+Median time from request to decision for expedited prior authorization requests with no extension. - 5.
+Prior Authorization Approval Rate per 100 prior authorizations requests. - 6.
+Prior Authorization Denial Rate per 100 prior authorizations requests. - 7.
+Percent of overturned prior authorization denials. - 8.
+Health Plan is actively collaborating with other DHS Health Plans to implement an innovative and streamlined UM/prior authorization protocol for providers. - Health Plan has a prior authorization committee to evaluate PA requirements that have resulted in streamlined and improved prior authorization procedures. - 10.
+Health Plan has an electronic prior authorization portal/process for all providers to identify and submit prior authorization requests.